hysel/Bricklink-BrickSet-Excel-Integration/README.md

 # Bricklink/BrickSet Excel Integration
 This project aims to assist you in accessing information from LEGO sets, including Minifigures and other items, using Excel functions and data storage in an Excel spreadsheet.
 The code can retrieve the name, release year, and average price for new items directly from the BrickLink or BricketSet APIs.
-I have been working on this project for more than two years, and since I am not a developer, I would like to invite you to improve this solution by introducing additional features beyond the current scope.
+I have been working on this project for more than two years, and since I am not a developer, I invite you to improve this solution by introducing additional features beyond the current scope.

 **Prerequisites:**